 In the Family Guy episode "Jerome Is the New Black", Quagmire tells Brian that Cheryl Tiegs was the love of his life who left him and the break-up is the reason why Quagmire is a sex addict.
-Three past episodes had clues that make the revelation logical (and not just something the writers pulled out of their butts): in "Emission Impossible," Quagmire has a poster of Cheryl Tiegs on his refrigerator (during the scene where Chris shows Quagmire the objects he found on the scavenger hunt), in "The Perfect Castaway," Quagmire's reason for wanting to be blind (in a game the guys are playing) is because every woman he has sex with will, in his mind, be like Cheryl Tiegs, and in "Barely Legal" (the one where Meg becomes obsessed with Brian), Quagmire gives Meg the Shel Silverstein book The Missing Piece and tells her that he reads it whenever he feels that he needs to find the one thing in his life that's missing.
+Three past episodes had clues that make the revelation logical (and not just something the writers pulled out of their butts): in "Emission Impossible," Quagmire has a poster of Cheryl Tiegs on his refrigerator (during the scene where Chris shows Quagmire the objects he found on the scavenger hunt); in "The Perfect Castaway," Quagmire's reason for why he'd choose to be blind (in a game the guys are playing) is because every woman he has sex with would, in his mind, be like Cheryl Tiegs; and in "Barely Legal" (the one where Meg becomes obsessed with Brian), Quagmire gives Meg the Shel Silverstein book The Missing Piece, telling her that he reads it whenever he feels that he needs to find the one thing in his life that's missing.

 "Jerome is the New Black" also had a gag involving Quagmire's sister and her abusive boyfriend, which was played for tragic laughs (as Brian thought Quagmire's battered sister was just some one-night stand Quagmire had rough sex with).
 Two seasons later in "Screams of Silence: The Story of Brenda Q.", Quagmire's sister and her abusive boyfriend come back, and the abuse is Played for Drama.

-In the episode "Yug Ylimaf" (the 200th episode where Stewie and Brian accidentally cause time to start going backwards), we see why the Greased-up Deaf Guy (a gag character who first appeared on the episode "The Thin White Line") is the way he is because he was walking beside a grease truck which suddenly exploded, burning away his clothes and leaving him soaked in grease and deafened by the explosion.
+In the episode "Yug Ylimaf" (the 200th episode where Stewie and Brian accidentally cause time to start going backwards), we see why the Greased-up Deaf Guy (a gag character who first appeared on the episode "The Thin White Line") is the way he is: he was walking beside a grease truck when it suddenly exploded, burning away his clothes and leaving him soaked in grease and deafened by the explosion.

 Parodied in a Cutaway Gag from "Meg Stinks!" which shows how Peter funds all his wacky schemes: armed robbery!